SOME SAD NEWS AND SOME GOOD NEWS

 For tickets to all Serenata Music concerts scroll down.

-All performances at the Wolf Performance Hall, London Public Library, 251 Dundas St. London at 8 P.M., Saturdays, or 3 P.M., Sundays unless otherwise noted.
+Other performances are at the Wolf Performance Hall, London Public Library, 251 Dundas St.

 Tickets Are Available From